-- 1 Check that all connections are still tightly in place.
+1. Check that all connections are still tightly in place.

 If you notice that the drive support cap is loose, or sticking out, discontinue use of the pump.
 Do not press on the drive support cap.
 Pushing on the drive support cap may result in unintended insulin delivery, which can cause hypoglycemia.
-See Warnings in the Introduction chapter for more information. - 2 Check the LCD, keypad and pump case for cracks or damage. - 3 Check infusion set, including the tubing connector and tubing for cracks or damage. - 4 Review the status screen, basal rates and other pump settings.

-- 5 Perform the Selftest procedure located in the UTILITIES MENU. - 6 Call our 24 Hour HelpLine for assistance.
+See General warnings in the Introduction chapter for more information.

+- 2. Check the LCD, keypad and pump case for cracks or damage. - 3.
+Check the infusion set, including the tubing connector and tubing for cracks or damage. - 4.
+Review the status screen, basal rates, and other pump settings. - 5.
+Perform the Selftest procedure located in the UTILITIES MENU. - 6.
+If the selftest does not complete successfully, call our 24 Hour HelpLine for assistance.